 Assault and violence

-Live help is available at the above telephone number Monday through Friday from 9:00am-7:00pm.
+Live help for LGBT anti-violence is available at the above telephone number Monday through Friday from 9:00am-7:00pm.
 Website is intended for informational and reporting purposes only.
 There is no guarantee submitted information will be received or processed immediately.

 Mental and physical health

 Grief and bereavement